finnsterfran/BuddyClubhouse-MS4/README.md

 * I want to keep track of any donations I have made.

 ### These goals are accomplished via:
 * Registered users will get access to the events page which will show what activities will be happening.
-* Registered users will be able partake in activities that are open to users.
 * Registered users will be able to edit their profiles via their account page.
 * Registered users will be able to contribute blog post about their interaction with the dog/dogs.
 * Registered users will be able to see the history of any orders they have made via their account page.